IIIF/api/source/api/image/2.0/index.md

 ## Abstract
 {:.no_toc}

 This document describes an image delivery API proposed by the International Image Interoperability Framework (IIIF) group.
-The IIIF image API specifies a web service that returns an image in response to a standard http or https request.
+The IIIF Image API specifies a web service that returns an image in response to a standard http or https request.
 The URI can specify the region, size, rotation, quality characteristics and format of the requested image.
 A URI can also be constructed to request basic technical information about the image to support client applications.
-The IIIF API was conceived of to facilitate systematic reuse of image resources in digital image repositories maintained by cultural heritage organizations.
-The API could be adopted by any image repository or service, and can be used to retrieve static images in response to a properly constructed URI.
+It was conceived of to facilitate systematic reuse of image resources in digital image repositories maintained by cultural heritage organizations.
+This API could be adopted by any image repository or service, and can be used to retrieve static images in response to a properly constructed URI.

 Please send feedback to [iiif-discuss@googlegroups.com][1]